Xiaojun-Michael/Tell-Stories-with-Data/Assignment_3&4.md

 This is a graph for exchange rate valuation.
 The line in the middle there is the baseline.
 - Can you describe to me what this is telling you?

-1. It tells whether the different currency is over/under valuabled.
+1.It tells whether the different currency is over/under valuabled.
 2. On watch list, it is most undervalued.
 3. Vietnam is manufacture and developing country, and its currency is undervalued.
 - Is there anything you find surprising or confusing?

-1. What is Big mac index.
+1.What is Big mac index.
 2. How to estimate under- over value 3. the 20 40 60 not clear.
 3. The categories on the right should have some explanations, the baseline countries should have category name.
 - Who do you think is the intended audience for this?

 Finance company, investors who do work involving exchange rate.